anakin4747/ai.nvim/README.md

 - improve tab completion for :Ai <tab> since it doesn't complete if you already begin typing an option like :Ai g<tab> does not complete anything

-- need to figure out how to proper send out the entire chat
+- need to figure out how to properly send out the entire chat

 - So for logging I want to save everything sent and recieved